kiali/kiali.io/content/en/docs/Installation/installation-guide/accessing-kiali.md

 [Ingress resource](https://github.com/kiali/kiali-operator/blob/master/roles/default/kiali-deploy/templates/kubernetes/ingress.yaml)
 defined, allowing you to access the Kiali UI through the Ingress.
 By default, an Ingress will not be created.
-You can enable the Ingress by setting `spec.deployment.ingress.enabled` to `true` in the Kiali CR (a similar setting for the server Helm chart is available if you elect to install Kiali via Helm as opposed to the Kiali Operator).
+You can enable a simple Ingress by setting `spec.deployment.ingress.enabled` to `true` in the Kiali CR (a similar setting for the server Helm chart is available if you elect to install Kiali via Helm as opposed to the Kiali Operator).

+Exposing Kiali externally through this `spec.deployment.ingress` mechanism is a convenient way of exposing Kiali externally but it will not necessarily work or be the best way to do it because the way in which you should expose Kiali externally will be highly dependent on your specific cluster environment and how services are exposed generally for that environment.

 {{% alert color="info" %}}
 When installing on an OpenShift cluster, an OpenShift Route will be installed (not an Ingress).